ASPP/pelita/doc/source/rules.rst

 doesn’t, a random move is executed and all later return values are discarded.
 5 timeouts and you’re out!

-**Winning**: the game ends when *either* one team eats all of the opponents’ food pellets, *or* after 300 rounds.
-The team with more points at the end of the game wins.
+**End of game**: the game ends when either one team eats all of the opponents’ food pellets, or after 300 rounds.

+**Winning**: the team with more points at the end of the game wins, regardless of which team ate all the food pellets.